 “Most web developers I’ve encountered [suffer from] borderline obsessive compulsive disorder when it comes to checking and double-checking their code,” says Sam McRoberts, CEO of Seattle-based Vudu Marketing.

 It is critical for web developers to employ this extreme attention to detail, says McRoberts.
 One small mistake can break an entire website, so he says there’s no margin of error for web developers.

 You’ve just been exposed to a bevy of information about becoming a web developer.
-At the end of the day, you’re the only one who can determine whether you’ll fly high or flounder in this field.
-All we can do is provide you with every piece of information you need to determine if web development is right for you.
+At the end of the day, you’re the only one who can determine whether you’ll flounder or fly high in this field.
+All we can do is provide you with every piece of information you need to determine if web development is the right career path for you.